PC-SRGAN: Physically Consistent Super-Resolution Generative Adversarial Network for General Transient Simulations: Introduction

 \section{Introduction}

-{Super Resolution} (SR) infers high-resolution images consistent with low-resolution representations.
+\IEEEPARstart{S}{uper} Resolution (SR) infers high-resolution images consistent with low-resolution representations.
 Among its numerous applications, SR can be used to dramatically reduce the computational expense of numerical simulations for physical processes, such as transient fluid flows, where high-resolution outputs are typically expensive to compute directly.

 SR is a particularly active research area, as demonstrated by a rich taxonomy of techniques.
 The review of \citet{LepchaImage2023} proposes a division of the four main categories of methods: interpolation, reconstruction/regularisation, predictive learning and transformers~\citep{LepchaImage2023}.
 They all present both advantages and shortcomings.
 Predictive learning-based approaches can attain superior results in challenging scenarios where interpolation methods struggle, for example, in multi-modal or rough sample spaces.
-In turn, predictive learning SR encompasses several overlapping categories, including convolutional neural networks (CNN), residual networks (ResNet), densely connected networks (DenseNet), diffusion models, and Generative Adversarial Networks (GAN).
+In turn, predictive learning SR encompasses several overlapping categories, including Convolutional Neural Networks (CNNs), Residual Networks (ResNets), Densely-connected Networks (DenseNets), diffusion models, and Generative Adversarial Networks (GANs).
 GANs show particular promise in SR, both in generating general synthetic images, video, or voice data that are perceptually close to real data, and for applications to numerical simulations in particular~\citep{bao2022physics,XieTempoGAN2018}.
 Unlike diffusion models, GANs have a highly efficient sampling process~\citep{NicholImproved2021} and potentially accelerate inference by allowing efficient high-resolution inference from cheaper, low-resolution samples.

 GANs \citep{goodfellow2014generative} use two neural networks trained together in an adversarial process.
 The two networks are the generator model, which attempts to generate realistic synthetic data, and the discriminator model, which attempts to differentiate between real and synthetic data.
 This competition between the two drives the generator to produce increasingly realistic samples, while the discriminator becomes increasingly sophisticated at distinguishing fake from synthetic data.